- Your Admission Information

-Financial Aid and Scholarships: You must apply for your federal financial aid (loans, Pell Grant) and UMBC merit scholarships to transfer by May 10 for summer and fall programs and December 10 for winter and spring programs.
+Financial Aid and Scholarships: You must apply for your federal financial aid (loans, Pell Grant) and UMBC merit scholarships to transfer by December 10 for winter and spring programs.
 You are encouraged to apply for outside scholarships.
 In order to facilitate your financial aid and scholarship disbursement, you must request an Official Study Abroad Budget from the SAO.
 Your Official Budget consists of tuition, fees, room, board, airfare, passport, visa, and personal spending money.
 You can usually find this information online at your study abroad program’s website.
 E-mail the URL of your study abroad program’s budget information to firstname.lastname@example.org to request an Official Study Abroad Budget, which we will then prepare for you.
 You do not need to request this if you do not plan to use financial aid or scholarship money.

 - For UMBC Merit Scholarships you need to submit the Official Study Abroad Budget and letter of acceptance to your financial aid counselor in the Financial Aid & Scholarships Office.
 Meyerhoff Scholars must take at least two science courses abroad.
 NOTE: Merit scholarships transfer for one semester only.
 You must apply prior to departure to have them transfer for more than one semester.

 - For Federal or Maryland State Aid you need to bring the Official Study Abroad Budget and acceptance letter to your financial aid counselor in the Financial Aid & Scholarships Office and sign their Statement of Understanding.
 Maryland State Aid can only be used for Maryland state programs.

 - For Private Scholarships you need to confirm requirements with the scholarship provider and contact the SAO if they require support documentation.